 A giant ceramic lizard greets you on arrival, and winding paths curve through nature with surprising sculptures revealed at every turn.
 The wave-shaped balcony is the center point for most tours, and from here you’ll enjoy some of the best views out across the city.
 Don’t miss the Greek Theatre, the acoustic Hypostyle Room, or the otherworldly Laundry Room Portico!

-The best way to get to know Barcelona is on a walking tour in the Gothic Quarter.
+The best way to get to know Barcelona is on a walking tour of the Gothic Quarter.
 This is the most popular tourist district, thanks to its ancient architecture and atmospheric cobbled streets.

 You’ll soak up the lively vibe of Las Ramblas, visit the cathedral, and discover the Plaça del Rei with its beautiful palaces.
 In the Jewish Quarter, you’ll also check out Spain’s oldest synagogue and wander down alleyways that were here in the Middle Ages.
 Free walking tours are available if you want to explore without breaking the bank!